chrisnastro/second_group_project/README.md

 ## Description
 Find your new best friend.
 Find-a-Buddy helps the user find a pet up for adoption in their area based on the type and breed of the pet after they sign up and login.

-## User Story
-AS A person interested in adopting a pet
-I WANT to be able to login to a search database
-SO THAT I can see pets available for adoption in my area

-## Acceptance Criteria
-GIVEN A fullstack application
-WHEN I search my location and pet information
-THEN I am presented with a list of available pets for adoption in my area WHEN I like a pet
-THEN it is saved to my profile
-WHEN I login
-THEN I am able to see the pets that I have saved

 ## Table of Contents

 - [Installation](#installation)